nopnop2002/esp-idf-webdav-client/README.md

 ```

-- Get file from server
+- Retrieve the file from the server
 ```
 W (14114) HTTP: Geting file on Webdav Server.
 Press Enter when ready.
 ```